 POLICY TITLE: TRUSTEE EXPENSES Approved: Sept.
-22, 2021
+22, 2021 POLICY NO: 2007 Page: 1 of 1

 The Huron-Superior Catholic District School Board will govern with a faith-filled, strategic perspective, continually improving its processes and capability to express its mission, on behalf of the Catholic community.